uglow/smetrics/README.md

 **The order that metrics are added is significant.** If you decide to change the order that you add metrics, you should open the corresponding Google Sheet and change the column-order to match your new metric-capturing order.

+### The `options` parameter

+#### `client_email` (string)

+This value is available in the JSON file that you can download when setting up Authentication with a service account.

+#### `private_key` (string)

+This value is available in the JSON file that you can download when setting up Authentication with a service account.

+#### `dateTimeFormat` (string, default = 'milliseconds')

+The default format for the DateTime column is `milliseconds`, which is the number of milliseconds since the epoch (e.g. 1537165777561, which is equivalent to Mon Sep 17 2018 16:29:37 GMT+1000 (Australian Eastern Standard Time)).

+Alternately, you can specify the format as `googleDate`, which formats the date as `dd-mon-yyyy hh:mm:ss`.
+Google sheets interprets this string as a date, and can be used correctly when the data is charted.
+You may need to manually format the DateTime column as a 'Date Time' in the Google Sheet (once-only).

 ## How it works